Copywriting Vs Content Writing

-Content writing is a general term given to many forms of writing styles; it is a vast term spanning academic, corporate, and marketing sectors.
+Content writing is a general term given to many forms of writing styles; it is a vast term spanning academics, corporate and marketing sectors.
 When we draw a comparison between a specific writing style, we consider content writing a stand-alone type with its own rules.

-When we compare copy and content writing, there are many defined and overlapping features.
+When we compare copywriting vs content writing, there are many defined and overlapping features.

 - Inform vs persuasion

 - Application in SEO

 Inform vs persuasion

 The purpose of a content writer is to inform, educate, entertain, and instruct a reader.
 It mostly employs a conversational style of writing to capture the sustained attention of its reader.
 Content writing persuades and engages a reader to pave the way for eventual purchase, which is necessary to build a loyal customer base.
 While copywriting is a form of a non-human salesman, it is a short sales pitch in ink on paper or pixels on a screen.